mekatronik-achmadi/archmate/archiso/readme.md

 ## Download Example

-There are two variants: LXDE and MATE.
+There are two variants: Openbox and MATE.
 You can download from [SourceForge](https://sourceforge.net/projects/archlinux-custom-iso/files/archmate/).

-### LXDE variant
+### Openbox variant

-This ArchISO using CLI BASH as default interface with LXDE and Openbox as optional.
+This ArchISO using CLI Bash as default interface with Openbox as optional desktop session.

-LXDE ISO automatically login into a BASH interface after booting using **live** user.
+Openbox ISO automatically login into a Bash interface after booting using **live** user.

 ![](screenshots/archcli.png)